 So, if you like the design of the free theme from WordPress.org then you can visit the author’s website and look for the premium version of the same if you want more features of a premium theme.

-The website offers wide options and is great for finding something that fits the variety of requirements.
+These themes and design marketplace offer a wide range of options and are great for finding something that fits the variety of requirements.